jakewendt/Broadsea/build_synthea_omop_postgres_database/README.md

   createIndices = TRUE,
 )

+#	That worked.
+Not sure what exactly changed, but numThreads=1 is primarily
+#	select count(1) from results_synthea10.achilles_results;
+#	While this table is not populated, I still don't get plots in Atlas -> Data Sources

 #	Don't multithread
 #	analysisIds = c(0,1,2,3,4,5,6,7,8,9,10,11,12),
 #	analysisIds = c(101, 102, 103) # Replace with your desired analysis IDs